sanjar-notes/python/README.md

 It does not cover things like meta-classes or decorators, yet.

-To use the notes, install [zim-wiki](https://zim-wiki.org/index.html) and open `notebook.zim` with it.
+You can skim through the notes: most files are plain text.

-You are good to go!
+To use the notes properly, install [zim-wiki](https://zim-wiki.org/index.html) and open `notebook.zim` with it.